 A Source in Command & Control

 Each user can only remotely control one session at a time with Interactive Viewer.
 Subsequent launches will terminate earlier sessions.
-This is a function we are working on.

 Interactive Viewer uses the VNC protocol.
 Your system must have access to the Userful server via TCP port 5900 for Interactive Viewer to work.